MariaNSU/ComputerNetwork/README.md

-Repo for tasks from CompNetwork course in INP of Budker
+Repo for tasks from CompNetwork course in BINP